 PROS: Reduces energy consumption and carbon emissions.
 It works very

-CONS: You cannot dim the lights so we provide a variety of uplighters
+CONS: You cannot dim most of the lights, so we provide a variety of uplighters

 and table lights to suit your mood.